RoboManipal-9-0/Libraries/README.md

 - All your class declaration (all the methods and variable declaration) happen in a header file named 'Sample.h'
   - Be sure you include "Arduino.h" to use general arduino functions (check the hardware folder for main functions
 - In the CPP file named 'Sample.cpp', write the code of all these functions (using the :: operator to define member functions outside class)
+- It is highly suggested that you use a 'keywords.txt' and a 'README.txt'.
+Classes are KEYWORD1 and functions are KEYWORD2 type, you can try LITERAL1 if needed
 - Place the files in a folder named 'Sample' and move it to ~/Arduino/Libraries (for Ubuntu/Linux users).
 Alternatively, you could movo the entire repository there (not recommended, instead put individual files there)